FvorY/Portfolio/README.md

 # Sayyur
 Sayyur is an application for buying and selling vegetables, including payment processing and management for vegetable seller partners, covering stock, orders, and delivery.

-Developed together with a team, collaborating between backend developers using Golang and frontend developers using Vue.JS, my role in this project was as a Frontend Developer.
+Developed together with a team, collaborating between Backend Developer using Golang and Frontend Developer using Vue.JS, my role in this project was as a Frontend Developer.

 Repository Link: https://gitlab.com/dadangbudi1/sayyur-webapp.git <br>
 Publication: The application was previously published via hosting, but it is currently unavailable. <br>